 Kerry Weinert joined Boston Biomedical Consultants (BBC) in 1984 and was appointed President in 2004.
-Previously she served as senior consultant and vice president for the company and acted as de facto general manager since 1995.
-During her tenure at BBC, Weinert's engagement has spanned all aspects of BBC's consulting practice, from IVD market sizing, forecasting, IVD company benchmarking, to new company/product/partner search and strategic planning.
-Currently her IVD industry focus is centered on Laboratory systems/products, POC/Near Patient Testing, and a supporting role of BBC's NAT franchise.
-As BBC has built its Asia Pac fact base and expertise she has interfaced/managed the company's Japan activity and was responsible for the early development of BBC's China market assessment, which began in 2001 and culminated in BBC's first immunochemistry China IVD market book in 2012.
-Prior to joining BBC, Weinert worked as a clinical chemist at the Conley Laboratory in the Maine Medical Center.
+Previously, she served as the company's senior consultant and vice president and acted as de facto general manager since 1995.
+During her tenure at BBC, Weinert's engagement has spanned all aspects of BBC's consulting practice, from IVD market sizing, forecasting, and IVD company benchmarking, to new company/product/partner search and strategic planning.
+Currently, her IVD industry focus is on Laboratory systems/products, POC/Near Patient Testing, and a supporting role in BBC's NAT franchise.
+As BBC has built its Asia Pac fact base and expertise, she has interfaced with/managed the company's Japan activity and was responsible for the early development of BBC's China market assessment, which began in 2001 and culminated in BBC's first immunochemistry China IVD market book in 2012.
+Before joining BBC, Weinert worked as a clinical chemist at the Conley Laboratory in the Maine Medical Center.
 Weinert received a bachelor's degree in Medical Technology from the University of Vermont and a master's degree in Business Administration from Babson College.

-Mary Wilson is a practicing speech-language pathologist, President of Laureate Learning Systems, and Professor Emerita, Communication Sciences and Disorders, University of Vermont.
+Mary Wilson is a practicing speech-language pathologist, president of Laureate Learning Systems, and professor emerita of communication sciences and disorders at the University of Vermont.
 She received her B.A. in Speech and Theatre from Smith College, her M.A. in Speech-Language Pathology from Emerson College, and her Ph.D. in Communicative Disorders from Northwestern University.
-She has been the Principal Investigator on multiple Small Business Innovation Research (SBIR) grants from the National Institutes of Health (NIH) National Institute on Deafness and Other Communication Disorders (NIDCD) and the National Institute of Child Health and Human Development (NICHD).
+She has been the Principal Investigator on multiple Small Business Innovation Research (SBIR) grants from the National Institutes of Health (NIH), the National Institute on Deafness and Other Communication Disorders (NIDCD) and the National Institute of Child Health and Human Development (NICHD).
 These grants have supported the development of Laureate’s Sterling Edition language assessment and intervention programs.
-She has received numerous awards and honors including Fellow of the American Speech-Language-Hearing Association, Honors of the Vermont Speech-Language-Hearing Association, Emerson’s Alumni Achievement Award, and the 2012 Special Award from the American Association on Intellectual and Developmental Disabilities (AAIDD).
+She has received numerous awards and honors, including Fellow of the American Speech-Language-Hearing Association, Honors of the Vermont Speech-Language-Hearing Association, Emerson’s Alumni Achievement Award, and the 2012 Special Award from the American Association on Intellectual and Developmental Disabilities (AAIDD).